chimera-linux/cports/Packaging.md

 this is inherited into subpackages as well, so it's considered a part of the base API.

+##### self.full_pkgver

+The full version in format `pkgver-rpkgrel`.
+It is available even on the top level after the respective package fields are set.

 ##### self.logger

 Represents an instance of a class with this API: